Spatially quasi-periodic bifurcations from periodic traveling water waves and a method for detecting bifurcations using signed singular values: Quasi-periodic bifurcations from periodic traveling waves

 \section{Quasi-periodic bifurcations from periodic traveling waves}

 In \cite{quasi:trav}, we compute small-amplitude quasi-periodic traveling waves that bifurcate from the zero-amplitude wave.
 In this section, we consider quasi-periodic bifurcations from finite-amplitude periodic traveling waves that can be far beyond the linear regime of the zero solution.
-In particular, we wish to study quasi-periodic traveling waves with zero surface tension, which do not exist at small amplitude.
+In particular, we wish to study genuinely quasi-periodic traveling waves with zero surface tension, which do not exist at small amplitude.

 Before discussing bifurcation theory, it is convenient to frame the problem in a Hilbert space setting.
-Recall that a torus function $f:\mbb T^2\to\mbb C$ is real-analytic if it has a convergent power series in a neighborhood of each $\bds\alpha\in\mbb T^2$.
+Recall that a torus function $\eta:\mbb T^2\to\mbb C$ is real-analytic if and only if (iff) it has a convergent power series in a neighborhood of each $\vec\alpha\in\mbb T^2$.
+Equivalently \cite{quasi:ivp,broer:book}, $\eta$ is real-analytic iff its Fourier modes $\hat \eta_{j_1,j_2}$ in \eqref{eq:quasi_eta} decay exponentially, i.e., there exist positive constants $C$ and $\sigma$ such that $|\hat\eta_{j_1,j_2}|\le C e^{-\sigma{(|j_1|+|j_2|)}}$ for all $(j_1,j_2)\in\mbb Z^2$.
 We follow the standard convention \cite{krantz} that real-analytic functions can be complex-valued.
 Although $\eta$ in \eqref{eq:quasi_eta} must be real-valued for \eqref{eq:zeta:xi:eta} to make sense, it is useful to allow complex-valued torus functions when considering the effect of perturbations in Fourier space.
 Ultimately, linear combinations will be taken to keep the result real-valued.
 Similarly, while $b=c^2$ must be positive and $\tau$ must be non-negative, perturbations of these quantities can have either sign, and can even be complex as long as linear combinations are eventually taken to make them real.

-\begin{definition} For $\sigma>0$, let $\mc V_\sigma$ be the Hilbert space of real-analytic torus functions of finite norm induced by the inner product
+\begin{definition} For $\sigma\ge0$, let $\mc V_\sigma$ be the Hilbert space of real-analytic torus functions of finite norm induced by the inner product

 We also define the subspaces

 and write, e.g., $\big(\mc V_\sigma^\e1,0,\mbb C\big)$ and $\big(\mc V_\sigma^\per,\mbb C,\mbb C\big)$ as shorthand for $\big\{(f,0,b)\,:\, f\in\mc V_\sigma^\e1\,,\,b\in\mbb C\big\}$ and $\mc V_\sigma^\per\times\mbb C^2$, respectively, with the product Hilbert space norms. \end{definition}